avholloway/wbx-ann-bot/README.md

 _Example filter: personEmail=anthonyannounces@webex.bot_

 ## Take Your Bot for a Test Drive
-Create a new space with you, the bot, and optionally: anyone else who you’d like to test with, and notice in the Admin space you are alerted to this new membership.
+Create a new space with you, the bot, and optionally anyone else who you’d like to test with.
+Now, notice in the Admin space, that you are alerted to this new membership!

-Inside of your Admin space, mention the bot by name, and then type out your test message and send it.
+Inside of your Admin space, mention the bot by name, use the `/send` command, and then type out your test message and send it.

-_Note: The code imposes a minimum of 10 words, in order for it to announce your message to all spaces.
+_Note: The code imposes a minimum of word count, in order for it to announce your message to all spaces.
 This protects you from messing up a command to the bot, and the bot mistakenly thinking you meant to send that message to all spaces.
 You can adjust that value in the code if you prefer a smaller or larger word count._

 ## Commands Your Bot Understands
 You can ask your bot for some info; just mention your bot in the Admin space, and send one of the following commands: